SDWebImage/libaom-Xcode/README.md

 + watchOS 2.0

 ## Note

++ v1.0.2 is tagged with upstream `1.0.0-errata1-avif`
++ v1.0.1 && v1.0.0 is tagged with upstream `3563b12b` hash, which used by libheif dependency (no huge difference between `1.0.0-errata1`)

 From v1.0.1, this Carthage and CocoaPods support, disable the architecture specify assembly code, and use the pure C implementation instead.
 This because both the lack support for CocoaPods and Xcode NASM compiler.